What Is An Online Sexual Predator? Find Out How They Trick Teens

 Talking to Your Children

 The online world is certainly a scary place, and talking to your kids about it can be difficult.
 Fortunately, it’s possible to teach your kids the basics of staying safe online without delving into all the gory the details.
-That is, unless you think they are old enough to understand them.
-Some tips include:
+That

 - Reminding kids that nothing they put on the internet is ever truly “private” and they should never post nudes or pose nude on camera for anyone;